How is Carpet Installed?

 Shown below an installer is seaming together two pieces of sculptured-style carpet.

-After the seam cools...
-The carpet is then stretched with a power-stretcher strategically from one wall to the opposite wall and attached to the tack strips allowing a few inches of extra carpet to go up each wall for trimming.
-After the carpet has been completely secured to the tack strips, the carpet is trimmed flush with the wall and the excess is removed.
+The carpet is then stretched with a power-stretcher from one wall to the opposite wall and attached to the tack strips allowing a few inches of extra carpet to go up each wall for trimming.
+After the carpet has been completely stretched and secured to the tack strips, the carpet is trimmed flush with the wall and the excess is removed.

 Although this is a very basic description of how carpet is installed, it should help you to know a bit about carpet installation before your installer comes to install your new carpet.

-Note: It is very important to have children and pets safely out of the way when your carpet is being installed, as most tools used to install carpets can be hazardous.
+Note: It is very important to have children and pets safely out of the way when your carpet is being installed, as most tools used to install carpets are sharp and hazardous.